cloud-gov/cg-site/content/ops/contingency-plan.md

 When the disruption in service is resolved, Cloud Operations will disable password authentication for all accounts.

 ### AWS
-In case of a significant disruption, after receiving approval from our AO, Cloud Operations can deploy a new instance of the entire system to a different region using the instructions stored in the [cg-provision repository](https://github.com/18f/cg-provision).
+In case of a **significant** disruption, after receiving approval from our Authorizing Official, Cloud Operations will deploy a new instance of the entire system to a different region using the instructions stored in the [cg-provision repository](https://github.com/18f/cg-provision).

-If all AWS regions are disrupted, Cloud Operations would deploy the system to another BOSH supported IaaS provider (such as Microsoft Azure).
+If all AWS regions are disrupted, Cloud Operations will deploy the system to another BOSH-supported IaaS provider (such as Microsoft Azure).

 ## Updating this contingency plan